-- Open an existing draft of a page or post in the editor.
-You can also create a new page or post.
+- Open an existing draft of a post in the editor.
+You can also create a post.

-- In the right column to the right of the page, you will see a section labeled Categories and Tags.
+- In the right column to the right of the post content, you will see a section labeled Categories and Tags.
 Click on it to open it (if it’s not already open).

 - Click in the Category Name to type in a new category.
 Once you have the name entered, click on Add New Category to save it.
 Note that you can set the Category to be a Parent Category by leaving the drop-down menu set to None.
 If you want it to be the child category of an existing category then select a Category as the parent in the drop-down menu.

-- Make sure that the checkbox is selected in order for the category to apply to your page or post.
-You can also uncheck the box if you don’t want the category to apply to your page or post.
+- Make sure that the checkbox is selected in order for the category to apply to your post.
+You can also uncheck the box if you don’t want the category to apply to your post.

 - In order to add a Tag, scroll down beneath the Category section and you will see the section labeled Tags.
 Click in the field to type in a new tag.